blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 This performs automatic conversion when the value is displayed or modified in the inspector and also displays a degree (``°``) suffix.
-This approach is used by Godot's own `rotation` properties throughout the editor.
+This approach is used by Blazium's own `rotation` properties throughout the editor.

 If the angle is stored in degrees instead, use the `"degrees"` hint to display the degree symbol while disabling the automatic degrees-to-radians conversion